meerk40t/galvoplotter/README.md

 ## Connection
 The connection component provides a low-level interface for raw command communication.
 The primary commands are `open()`, `close()`, `write()` and `read()`.

+In most cases, the connection will connect automatically when we need to send data.

 There are two primary connections, `usb_connection` which connects to the laser via usb (requires `pyusb`) and `mock_connection` which just pretends to connect to something but prints all the relevant debug data.

 The connection has 5 primary states.